crenaz/agustincrespo/README.md

 ## The repo for my new site
-Just to practice with ~~Express Vue~~ React on NodeJS.
+~~Just to practice with Express Vue React on NodeJS.~~
-...now incorporating Bootstrap.

-# Sun 07/17/2022 03:16pm

-So, it's been a while but let's see what we can do...
+# Sat 10/29/2022 05:30pm

+Just gonna update this to reflect what I've doing.